$1 \leftrightarrow 2$ Processes of a Sterile Neutrino Around Electroweak Scale in the Thermal Plasma: Basic Concepts and Channel Enumeration

 The energy and momentum conservation laws are given by

 where $\theta_p$ is the angle between $\vec{p}$ and $\vec{p_1}$.
 The subscript ``$p$'' denotes the ``plasma'', which means that this is the angle measured in the plasma rest frame.
 Given the sterile neutrino's energy and momentum $p^0$, $\vec{p}$, fixing the $\theta_p$, there are four unknown parameters $p_1^0$, $p_2^0$, $|\vec{p}_1|$, $|\vec{p}_2|$ in just four equations (\ref{WDispersion}, \ref{LDispersion}, \ref{EConserve}, \ref{pConserve}).
 Solving these equations might give a set of solutions.
-If $p_1^0$ or $p_2^0$ is smaller than zero, it means that a lepton or a W boson becomes an initial particle.
-For the leptonic $p_1^2 > m_f^2$, this means a ``particle'' lepton participating the process, and when $p_1^2 < m_f^2$, this indicates a ``hole''.
+If $p_1^0$ or $p_2^0$ is smaller than zero, it means that a lepton or a W boson becomes an initial state particle.
 We need to find all of the solutions to sum over all their contributions to the ``interaction rate'' $\gamma_N$.